s-a-malik/fumi/am3-pytorch/README.md

 - [ ] Reproduce results on their datasets - need to get class labels from CUB etc.
 - [ ] Use model on our datasets
 - [ ] Run experiments

+## Acknowledgements

+Some functions were built on code in the Torchmeta examples repo.